RedHatSatellite/ballista/README.md

 # promote_cv_chain.py

 Publish and promote a content view and all composite views that use it.
-To define the view an ini file is used to group them.
+To define the view an ini file can be used to group them.
 Assuming you have in the same directory in chain_config.ini:

 ```